LuiseFreese/LuiseFreese/README.md

 # 👋 Hey there, I am Luise!

 I work as an independent M365 Consultant based in Germany, but traveling the world.
 At least, this is what I said to introduce myself in the pre-Covid19 world.
 Now I am at home and talk 8 hours straight into my monitor.
-After that, I start working 🤣
+After that, I start working 🤣 .
+You will find my blog at https://m365princess.com, and you can find me nearly 24/7 on twitter :-)

 Besides that, together with Elio Struyf, I run https://pyod.shop - a sticker store.
 I am awarded as a  Microsoft MVP Office Apps & Services and probably the only Satya-endorsed sketchnote artist in the community 😇

 I love all things community, Power Platform and #MicrosoftGraph!
-You can find me 24/7 on twitter :-) Not enough?
+Not enough?
 I created those labels here because all the kool kids have those:

 [![my website](https://img.shields.io/badge/%F0%9F%91%B8%20Luise%20Freese-M%20365%20Princess-red)](https://www.m365princess.com)
 [![Luise on twitter](https://img.shields.io/badge/%40LuiseFreese-twitter-%231DA1F2)](https://www.twitter.com/LuiseFreese)